 The sooner you pay off any balance, the less you'll pay overall, the better credit you'll have, and the better rates you'll get for borrowing money in the future.

-Readers, do you think there are any situations that warrant paying the minimum amount?
+Readers, how do you handle debt payments?
 Let us know in the comments below!